overdura/adventofcode/2020/06/README.md

 use python3
-# problem 5
+# problem 6
 https://adventofcode.com/2020/day/6
-1: What is the sum of those counts?
+1: For each group, count the number of questions to which anyone answered "yes".
+What is the sum of those counts?
-2:
+2: For each group, count the number of questions to which everyone answered "yes".
+What is the sum of those counts?

 # results
 ```
 1: 6768
-2:
+2: 3489
 ```

 # input